Leather goods

 Silver jewelry

 Chadian women are very fond of jewelry: they wear rings, bracelets, nose rings, necklaces, barrettes and head ornaments, which vary in style from one ethnic group to another.
 This jewelry is worn for celebrations, of course, or when visiting a friend, or even when going to the market.
-Particularly noteworthy are the barcham, a Goran necklace with multiple fine silver twists that blossom out on the chest, and the zeitoun, a necklace of large yellow amber beads favored by Kanembou, Arab, Goran and Kréda women.
+Particularly noteworthy are the barcham, a Goran necklace with multiple fine silver twists that blossom across the chest, and the zeitoun, a necklace of large yellow amber beads favored by Kanembou, Arab, Goran and Kréda women.
 Fangar are chased silver barrettes worn by Arab, Zaghawas and Goran women.
 Djaka are impressive Goran head ornaments, with parietal and frontal sections and three spikes at the top of the skull.
 They are now rarely seen except at wedding ceremonies or on special occasions.
 The amchababa is a Goran and Arab head jewel, inlaid with red pearls.

 In the northern markets, however, you can still see many Goran, Arab and Kréda women with hair adorned with khourouss, the sort of curls from which long silver chains sprout, tinkling at the slightest movement of the head.
 You can buy all these jewels on the Sahelian markets (although it's rare to find head ornaments, you can order them from jewellers).
 It's worth noting that you can also find imported jewelry (such as the famous Agadez crosses) or less traditional jewelry on the capital's craft markets.
 Finally, you can have a piece of jewelry made for you by local jewellers.